-In the following letter exchange of the network Gläserne Kette (Glass Chain) – which was founded by architects, painters and poets such as Wenzel August Hablik, Hermann Finsterlin, Walter Gropius, Hans Scharoun or Max and Bruno Taut shortly after the exhibition – acknowledged and conjured visionary aspirations for a communal and pacifist society.
+In the following letter exchange of the network Gläserne Kette (Glass Chain) – which was founded by architects, painters and poets such as Wenzel August Hablik, Hermann Finsterlin, Walter Gropius, Hans Scharoun or Max and Bruno Taut shortly after the exhibition – acknowledged and conjured visionary aspirations for a communal and pacifist society have been sketched.
 Between 1919 and 1920, this renewal movement went hand in hand with research on new concepts for architecture, including the design of unknown formal languages and programmes.
 For examples, drawings illustrate new typologies for purposes of the community and crystalline-shaped buildings symbolize communication with the stars; organic-biomorphic, flowing designs or translucent concepts arise in this visionary aesthetic exchange.
 Technological and playful phantasies like the 'turnable house' or socialist collective spaces of a 'city crown' spatialize utopias that would transcend existing architectural paradigms, societal norm systems and religions that had been prevalent during the 20th century.

 In November 1919, Bruno Taut initiated this architectural experiment and invited 14 participants – to contrast prior experiences with the larger organization of the Arbeitsrat – to radically renew the arts and society.
 By unfolding the imaginary architecture, Taut proposed this period of creative deliberation for the participants in order to seek new paths of designing.
-His very short instruction for the productive dialogue read as follows: Everybody should draw and describe his ideas and furthermore, was asked to send a copy (in 'Aktenformat') to every participant of the group within a short period of time.
+His very short instruction for the productive dialogue reads as follows: Everybody should draw and describe his ideas and furthermore, was asked to send a copy (in 'Aktenformat') to every participant of the group within a short period of time.
 Finally, the sent documents would be signed with a pseudonym on the top of the page.